 If your music is on the system and you plan on doing any kind of Spotify promotion on it, you need to sign up to Spotify for Artists.
 This will give you a verified artist badge on Spotify that instantly makes you look more professional.

 You can get a deeper look into your stats so that you will be able to tell where your fans are and what songs they’ve been listening to the most.
 You can also add your bio and promotional images to help fill out your profile.
 This can make people more engaged and give them more reason to stay on your profile, instead of visiting and leaving straight away.

 Finally, you can submit your songs to Spotify for playlisting and also make your own playlists under your artist account.
-Playlists are vital for Spotify promotion whether their your own or someone else’s.
+Playlists are vital for Spotify promotion whether they’re your own or someone else’s.